k27dong/k27dong.github.io/README.md

 it's a blog

 ## Feb.
 11 Update:
-- added the comment section (Gitment)
+- opened the comment section
-- added about & music page
+- added the about page
 - fixed a problem where the word count is not shown accuratly
+- added 'fork me on Github'
+- added clustrmaps in the sidebar
 - removed post previews on the homepage
 - removed the media player
 - minor appearances and performance improvements